cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 ### [140: Ask David--Hypochondria, Abuse Survivors, Healthy Euphoria, Mania, ADHD, LSD and more!](http://feelinggood.libsyn.com/140-ask-david-hypochondria-abuse-survivors-healthy-euphoria-mania-adhd-lsd-and-more)

-### Do I have ADHD?
-Is it a real disorder?

-Hi podcast fans,
-Today we've got some terrific questions that you have submitted.

-**General Questions**

 * **Jose and Bri both asked:** How would you treat hypochondria?
 * **Christian:** How would you treat an abuse survivor?
 I’ve heard that talk therapy is inadequate for healing trauma!
 * **Ted:** Is there such a thing as healthy euphoria?